-Lee takes the fear right out of homeschooling High School.
+Lee takes the fear right out of Homeschooling High School.
 There’s really nothing to be afraid of when you have access to her resources.
 She shows you how to plan your High School, how to keep records and transcripts when to take the PSATs and SATs when to apply to colleges and how to get scholarships.
-Here’s a helpful link for 16 Resources For Homeschooling High School.
+Here’s a helpful link to 16 Resources For Homeschooling High School.

 Next, I’d like you to meet Diane Craft, MA, CNHP.
 You must get to know this very wise woman and spend time at her website.
 Diane really understands the brain, children, and learning.
 She offers so many informative tips for teaching children who learn differently.
 She even addresses nutrition and environment.

 Finally, HSLDA; Home School Legal Defense Association.
 Not only is this organization available to defend our right to homeschool but they are also available for counsel, training, and encouragement.